 Modern amenities such as cafés, lounges, outdoor terraces and common areas that allow employees to untether from their desks and move about the office are highly desired, in addition to proximity to restaurants, fitness centers and outdoor spaces, he added.

 However, some trends seem to be catching on in the Midwest faster than others.

 “In the Midwest, there is still a hesitancy to move from owning to accessing.
-Most of our client’s employees feel that they still want to “own” a space, a desk, or an office, whereas on a more national level the conversation emerging from the pandemic, and as we move to the endemic stage of our relationship with COVID, is one of accessing the space they need to work only,” explained futurist Mark Bryan of M+A Architects.
+Most of our client’s employees feel that they still want to “own” a space, a desk, or an office, whereas on a more national level the conversation emerging from the pandemic, and as we move to the endemic stage of our relationship with COVID, is one of accessing the space they need to work only,” explained futurist Mark Bryan of MA Design.